ovh/docs/pages/web_cloud/web_hosting/diagnostic_fix_500_internal_server_error/guide.en-ca.md

 ---
-title: 'Fixing the 500 Internal Server Error'
+title: "Fixing the 500 Internal Server Error"
-excerpt: Find out how to fix some of the most common website errors
+excerpt: "Find out how to fix some of the most common website errors"
 updated: 2023-05-16
 ---